gunnbr/SIDish/README.md

 ## To Do
 * Split out the synthesizer from the player.
 I'm not sure why I combined them so much other than the comment in the code about allowing better optimization.
 Seems like a weak argument to me now.
 * Fix Windows support to cleanly exit
-* Fix Windows support for printing numbers in hexadecimal